-The application was publicly notified and exhibited from the 2 February 2018 to the 26 March 2018.
-The extended exhibition was in line with the statutory requirements and the Council's notification policies.
-Two submissions were received, with one being in support of the proposal.
+The application was publicly notified and exhibited from the 31 July 2018 to the 14 August 2018.
+The exhibition was in line with the statutory requirements and the Council's notification policies.
+No submissions were received, during this time, although, letter of support was provided outside of this period.

-The submission in support of the proposed development, from the owner of Mt Pleasant, indicates that the developer, Dahua, has been in regular correspondence about the proposal and any concerns have been alleviated and they look forward to the subdivision progressing.
+The submission in support of the proposed development, from the owner of Mt Pleasant, indicates that the developer, Dahua, has been in regular correspondence about the proposal and any concerns have been alleviated and they "look forward to the subdivision progressing".